dulnan/nuxt-multi-cache/docs/advanced/default-values.md

 ### For any route

-If you want to include custom API routes, you can define a [server middleware](https://nuxt.com/docs/guide/directory-structure/server#server-middleware):
+If you additionally want to include custom API routes, you can define a [server middleware](https://nuxt.com/docs/guide/directory-structure/server#server-middleware):

 ::: code-group